nathanieldchu/ubuild_CCF/index.md

   media:
     image: "/uploads/2019/06/07/mg_6300.jpg"
     alt_text: The tiny world around us
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: Our Values
-    content: ''
-  col_2:
-    headline: Give a damn
-    content: Care about what you do, care about how you do it, care about the people you do it with, and care about everything that allows you to be alive and give a $%!+ in the first place.
-  col_3:
-    headline: Savor every bite
-    content: No matter your beliefs, you likely acknowledge that you only get to live this life once.
-Bask in the sun.
-Give hugs and high-fives.
-Sit at the table with family and friends.
-Savor every bite.
 - template: signup-bar
   block: cta-bar
   content: Want updates about our progress?